-Here are some of the top Minneapolis schools offering training, including ONLC Training Centers (88 courses), Certstaffix Training (68 courses), and New Horizons (46 courses).
+Here are some of the top Minneapolis schools offering training, including Certstaffix Training (68 courses), General Assembly (46 courses), and New Horizons (46 courses).

 General Assembly provides a variety of bootcamps and workshops in digital marketing, user experience design, and immersive courses in software engineering and data science.
 Students have a choice between part-time, full-time, or online classes, committed to finding you the most flexible fit for your busy schedule.

 Meet the global demand for technical problem-solvers by developing your coding skills to create full stack web applications across multiple frameworks, incorporating functionality from third-party APIs, executing software engineering projects in an Agile development workflow, and more.

 Learn to problem solve, and effectively communicate, like an analyst.
 This course teaches you to use industry-standard tools to make ethical, data-driven decisions.
 Experience hands-on training to master SQL, Excel, Tableau, PowerBI, and Python – tools listed in virtually every data analytics job posting across industries.

 Launch a future-proof career designing digital experiences that power revenue, user loyalty, and product success.
 Distinguish yourself as a designer by compiling a portfolio to showcase solo, group, and client projects to employers based on UI design and Agile methodologies.

 Gain fluency in Python — the world's fastest-growing major programming language — and start leveraging its versatile capabilities to build web and data science applications.
 This course is offered in person and live online, in a remote classroom setting.

 Certification Academy offers onsite and online training in business analysis, cybersecurity, IT service management, project management, Agile & Scrum, and Six Sigma.
 Certification offers students with rigorous courses, experienced instructors, and thought leadership.